tummfm/jax-sgmc/examples/quickstart.md

 where $d \ll N$ such that we have a large amount of reference data.

-The reference data is generated such that the weights are correlated:
+The reference data are generated such that the weights are correlated:

 ```{math}
 u_1, u_2, u_3, u_4 \sim \mathcal{U}\left(-1, 1 \right)